mbyx/Automaton/README.md

 sudo pip3.9 install automaton-linux sudo python3.9 main.py # main.py contains the Automaton app
 ```

-### What is it
-Automaton is a library based on uinput designed to be a substitute for autohotkey in linux.
-It has support for HotKeys, HotStrings, and Remaps with configurable options, context sensitivity, and device manipulation.

 ### Usage
 A simple Automaton script looks like: